-2.2 Assessment of the draft Rule: the Rule making test and the national electricity market objective
+2.2 Assessment of the Rule: the Rule making test and the national electricity market objective

-The Rule making test requires the Commission to be satisfied that a Rule that it proposes to make will contribute to the NEM objective.
+The Rule making test, as provided in section 88 of the NEL, requires the Commission to be satisfied that a Rule that it proposes to make will, or is likely to, contribute to the achievement of the NEM objective.

-The test requires the Commission to consider the implications of the proposed new Rule, for efficient investment in, and efficient use of these electricity services, in respect of price, quality, reliability and security of supply, and reliability, safety and security of the NEM, which impact on the long term interests of end users of electricity.
+The test requires the Commission to consider the implications of the proposed new Rule for efficient investment in, and efficient use of electricity services, in respect of price, quality, reliability and security of supply, and reliability, safety and security of the NEM, which impact on the long term interests of end users of electricity.